zackstout/beatles-songwriting/README.md

 - ✅ With a little help from my friends
 - chorus, D - A - E in key of E.
 - (p.
 258) The Beatles 'bVII-IV-I' Double Plagal excursions - table of examples
-- ✅ intro to polythene pam
+- ✅ polythene pam, intro
-- 🎵 intro to magical mystery tour
+- 🎵 magical mystery tour, intro
 - "verse tag" to dear prudence ("won't you come out...to play")
 - 🎵 She said, she said: lyrics echo sense of being "trapped" in the chord cycle, nowhere to go
 - Also features a v (Fm) that works as a ii in a ii-V-I to Eb (from Bb).